CallaDuffield/Data-Journalism-Final-Project/README.md

     500,281 acres were burned by wildfires in California in 2016

+# Analysis 2: What is the percent change in acreage burned between the two years?
 ## Data Analysis Process Continued:
 In a new sheet called "Calculations", use the (New-Old)/Old x 100 formula to subtract the sum in 2021 from the sum in 2016, then divide the result by the sum in 2016.
 Multiply the result by 100 to find the percent change in total wildfire acreage from 2016 to 2021.
   1) Input the 2016 value in cell A1, and input the 2021 value in cell B1.
 We will use these for our calculation.